Learn how to create user need statements. The bridge between user research and designing or updating your services.

 It’s user need statements .
-Or more specifically, the power of user need statements to make charity teams put aside their assumptions, increase user empathy and focus on what their users need most.
+Or more specifically, the power of user need statements to make charity teams put aside their assumptions, increase user empathy and focus on what their users most need.

 Any charity can use user need statements to improve its online and offline services.
-They aren’t exclusive to digital services and they can be written to capture any stakeholder needs, not just your beneficiaries
+They aren’t exclusive to digital services and they can be written to capture any stakeholder needs, not only your beneficiaries'.

 What are user need statements?